Origin-Byte/nft-protocol/README.md

 The naturally NFT release strategy for embedded NFTs is for the NFT creators to pre-mint them on-chain and transfer them to a Launchpad object, which in turns is responsible to configure the NFT Release / Primary Market Sales strategy.

-To mint an embedded NFT, the modules for Unique NFTs, Collectibles and Composable NFTs, will call the function `nft::mint_nft_embedded` which will create the `Data` object as well as the `Nft`.
+To mint an embedded NFT, modules will call the function `nft::mint_nft_embedded` which will create the `Data` object as well as the `Nft`.

 ### Loose NFTs